 PUblications & Prizes

-"What We Know," Fiction for The Anthology, The Gigantic Book of Tiny Crimes, Black Balloon Books, Imprint of Catapult books, Fall 2018.
+"What We Know," Fiction for The Anthology, Tiny Crimes: Very Short Tales of Murder and Mystery, Black Balloon Books, Imprint of Catapult books, June 5, 2018.

 "The Genealogy of a Killer," Nonfiction, Ninth letter, Spring 2018.